 On February 8, 2007, the United States government notified Maher's counsel that Maher is eligible for transfer out of Guantánamo Bay.
 Because of Maher's status as a stateless person (with no papers for residency in any country), it is not clear to what country the United States can release him or intends to release him.
-Consequently, Maher needs the protection of a third country where he can live without fear of persecution, torture or imprisonment.
+Consequently, Maher needs the protection of a third country where he can live without fear of persecution, torture, or imprisonment.

-Although wrongly imprisoned at Guantánamo Bay, Maher has been a model prisoner, demonstrating both a surprising lack of animosity toward the United States, and that he would not pose a threat when released.
+Although wrongly imprisoned at Guantánamo Bay, Maher has been a model prisoner, demonstrating both a surprising lack of animosity toward the United States and that he would not pose a threat when released.
 He has now been cleared for release from Guantánamo, which indicates that even the U.S. acknowledges that he does not pose any security threat to the United States or any other country.
 During his imprisonment, Maher has sought to mediate disputes between the guards and the prisoners.
-Maher needs only a country in which he can live safely in order to restart his life.
+In addition, during his time in prison, Maher has attempted to improve his education.
+He would invite any further opportunities to do so, whether through formal courses or additional educational reading materials.